ignite/cli/docs/02 Using Starport/01_using_starport/01_using_starport.md

 - A combination `starport add` and `starport serve` already let's you manage your blockchain out of the box.
 - The default blockchain includes networking and a consensus protocol with your own token.
 - Data is managed with the Key-Value Store and data types can be added with `starport type`.
+- Accounts are created during genesis of the application.
+These can be configured in the `config.yml`.

 [◀️ Previous - Development Mode](../../01%20introduction/03_development_mode/03_development_mode.md) | [▶️ Next - Genesis File](../../02%20using%20starport/02_genesis_file/02_genesis_file.md)